spencerbf/Git_CV/README.md

 #### POSITION:		BROKER/DESK ASSISTANT

 #### Duties:
-- Assisted team of 10-30 brokers
 - Covered banking clients for emerging markets
-- Cover client chats (Bloomberg)
-- Covered dollar Link to New York
 - Keep live client price screens up to date
 - Input and management of client trades using Markit Wire
 - Manage a team of 4 junior colleagues
-- Communicate with back and middle office team
-- Working well within a team
-- Working well in a High pressured environment
-- Record keeping
-- Communication skills

 #### July 2007 - September 2008